amandiojribeiro/Buildionaire/README.md

 # Buildionaire
 ## OverView
 Buildionaire is a Gamification Platform where code quality matters.
-Buildionaire monitors build servers, collects application builds metrics ands scores each Build.
+Buildionaire monitors build servers, collects application builds metrics and scores each Build.

 Let the games begin.